Agent-Turtle/Bloxd/README.md

 ```

 ## Customising the block atlas
 The block atlas is an image which contains the textures used for all blocks in bloxd.
 To create a new one, you should start with the default bloxd block atlas and edit it in a software like Pixlr.
-This is an old video so a lot has changed but it shows the general idea: https://www.youtube.com/watch?v=-BaQK7Zc0T8.
 Once you have a custom block atlas image, you can host it somewhere like imigur and use the URL to reference it, or convert it to a base64 URL (see Base64 URLs section for information on how to do this).
 To add this block atlas to your custom texture pack, your config should include the following:
 ```
 {
     "blockAtlas"?: <URL or base64URL>,